Things You'll Need

 Hold the split sides together by tying a rope or cable around the trunk.

-Use a power drill and a drill bit to drill a hole through the lemon tree at the top of the split.
+Use a power drill and a drill bit to drill a hole through the lemon tree's damaged trunk at the top of the split.
 Chose a drill bit that is slightly slimmer than the bolt.

 Insert the long bolt into the drilled hole.
 You may need to use a hammer to get the bolt though the hole to ensure a firm fit.
 Secure the bolt with a hex-screw or nut.
 It may be necessary to use more than one bolt to completely bring the trunk back together.
 Remove the rope or cable.